 In Dunn’s first year with the Lumberjacks, Jacobsen finished third in the league in field goal percentage at .594.
 As a team NAU averaged 32.5 rebounds and 2.4 blocks per game.

-Dunn worked on Josh Pastner’s staff for the last two seasons as the recruiting coordinator and assistant director of operations.
+Dunn worked on Josh Pastner’s staff for two seasons as the recruiting coordinator and assistant director of operations.
 He oversaw the Tigers’ basketball web site, www.insidememphisbasketball.com.
 The site provided inside glimpses into the Memphis hoops program, along with behind-the-scenes footage and messages from Pastner.
 Dunn also was involved with other areas of the program’s operations side.

 He originally started at Memphis as the Larry O. Finch Center operations director in 2009-10.

 Dunn was a member of Pastner’s staff that posted a 75-29 record with three consecutive 20-win seasons from 2009-12.
 During his tenure, Memphis earned made two NCAA Tournament appearances, earned an NIT berth and won a Conference USA regular season title and two Conference USA Tournament Championships.

 In 2011-12, the Tigers advanced to the NCAA Tournament for the second consecutive season, losing to St. Louis in the second round.
 Memphis was the only team among the top-10 rated leagues in the nation to win its conference regular season title outright and also claim the league’s tournament crown, finishing with a 26-9 overall mark.

 Memphis also advanced to the NCAA Tournament in 2010-11, dropping a 77-75 decision to Arizona in the second round to finish with a 25-10 record.
 In Dunn’s first season, the Tigers advanced to the National Invitation Tournament (NIT) and advanced to the second round.